tundraparisi/dscoding-projects/juliamaria.wdowinska/README.md

   - `TextPreprocessor`: Class for cleaning and preprocessing text data.
   - `TextClassifier`: Class for text classification using pre-trained models.

 - **app.py**: Script for the Streamlit web application.
-Users can input a text, choose a classifier and vectorizer, and the app predicts whether the text is humorous or not.

 ## Humor Detection App

 The Humor Detection App allows users to interactively predict the humor in a given text.
 Users can choose between different classifiers (Logistic Regression or Multinomial Naive Bayes) and vectorizers (Count Vectorizer or TF-IDF Vectorizer).
 The app leverages machine learning models trained on a dataset of 200,000 observations to provide predictions.

-## Sample Texts

 For reference, here are some sample texts with corresponding labels: